wichtounet/wichtounet.github.io/posts/2018/01/budgetwarrior-10-web-interface-and-asset-tracking.rst

 Assets Tracking
 +++++++++++++++

 Already a few months ago, I've added `the feature to track assets <https://baptiste-wicht.com/posts/2017/10/budgetwarrior-track-assets-portfolio-savings-rates-auto-completion.html> `_ into budgetwarrior.
 You can define the list of the assets you possess.
 The tool will then help you track the value of your assets.
 You can set your desired distribution of bonds, cash and stocks and the tool will help you see if you need to rebalance your assets.
-This will let you compute your net worth, with :code:`budget asset value`:
+This will let you compute your net worth, with `budget asset value`:

 .. image:: /images/budgetwarrior_asset_values.png
    :alt: View of your assets